A Beginner's Guide to GWR outside-frame 4-4-0s

 Numbering and renumbering

-The 4-4-0 classes were significantly affected in the renumbering of 1908, because, as will be seen, the numbers had got very confused.
-Before 1908 the numbering scheme worked out by Dean allocated ranges to types of locomotive but successive batches were just added to the next available place in the appropriate range with no attempt to keep the various classes together.
-Then to make matters even more confusing locomotives were rebuilt from one class to another with boiler changes without being renumbered.
+The 4-4-0 classes were significantly affected in the renumbering of 1912 17, because, as will be seen, the numbers had got very confused.
+Prior to 1912, the numbering scheme worked out by Dean allocated ranges to types of locomotive but successive batches were just added to the next available place in the appropriate range with no attempt to keep the various classes together.
+To make matters even more confusing, locomotives were rebuilt from one class to another with boiler changes without being renumbered.

 The odd men out – 3521 Class

 The 3521 class had perhaps the most convoluted modification history of any GWR class, and in their original form were arguably the worst locomotives ever built in any numbers in Great Britain!
 They were built as 0-4-2 tank engines and had a short 7'6" coupled wheelbase, and then a 10'6" gap to a trailing wheel which, according to every source I have seen 6 made them very reluctant to stay on the track.
 A very short wheelbase trailing bogie was then added, which made little difference and yet 20 of them were built.
 A further 20 were built as convertible broad Gauge 0-4-4Ts and then converted to the narrow gauge.

 So in 1899 these hapless machines were taken in hand and rebuilt to a quite astonishing extent: they were turned into 4-4-0 tender engines with new frames, bogies, and in many cases boilers too.
 They were also divided into two groups, 26 with P Class (Dean Goods) boilers, and 14 with the new and larger Standard 3 type.

 The bogie wheelbase was 5'6" with 2'8" wheels, the driving wheelbase was 8'6" with 5'2" wheels, and there was 7' between the rear bogie axle and leading driver axle.